Electric Vehicle FAQs

-From plug-in hybrids to all-electric vehicles, Mercedes-Benz offers a growing portfolio of alternative drivetrains, and with new technology comes new questions.
+From plug-in hybrids to all-electric vehicles, Mercedes-EQ offers a growing portfolio of alternative drivetrains, and with new technology comes new questions.
 Here are answers to some of the most common questions about electric vehicles.

 You can do either.
 All Mercedes-Benz electric vehicles can be financed or leased.